 Interlaken is one of the most well-known regions in gorgeous Switzerland.
-There you have a great connection to the Alps, several charming small towns by the lake or to the top of the mountains, in addition to several other tourist attractions.
+There you have a great connection to the Alps, several charming small towns by the lake or at the top of the mountains, in addition to several other tourist attractions.

 To clarify, Interlaken is the region and the city of the same name.
 The town of Interlaken is located between two lakes, Brienz to the east and Thun to the west, with the River Aare flowing between them.

-On our last trip to Switzerland, after passing through the beautiful town of Kandersteg and the gorgeous lakes Blausee and Oeschinensee (read more here and here), we left two days to go to Interlaken, where we stayed in Hilterfingen, which is on Lake Thun.
+On our last trip to Switzerland, after passing through the beautiful town of Kandersteg and the gorgeous lakes Blausee and Oeschinensee (read more here and here), we left two days to go to Interlaken, where we stayed in Hilterfingen, which is by Lake Thun.